Arang

 🔗 All images are linked to their original sources or articles.
 No copyright ownership is claimed.

-According to early production materials, the staging will evoke the visual spirit of a traditional ink-and-brush painting, emphasizing negative space, stillness, and symbolic gesture rather than historical realism.
-The music incorporates elements of jeongga, pansori, and Korean vocal ornamentation, blending traditional color with modern musical-theatre composition.
+The staging evokes the visual spirit of traditional ink-and-brush painting, emphasizing negative space, stillness, and symbolic gesture over historical realism.
+The music incorporates elements of jeongga, pansori, and Korean vocal ornamentation, blending traditional color with contemporary musical-theatre composition.

 📜 Archival Synopsis (2002 Version)

-The story begins with Yeogyeong, the young king of Baekje, wounded on a battlefield.
-As he drifts into unconsciousness, he dreams of a woman descending from the sky and holding him in her arms.
+The story begins with Yeogyeong, a young king of Baekje, wounded on the battlefield.
+As he drifts in and out of consciousness, he dreams of a woman descending from the sky and holding him in her arms.
 Her name is Arang.
-When he awakens, the dream lingers, and desire turns to obsession.
+When he awakens, the dream lingers, and desire turns into obsession.
 He orders his attendant Hyangsil to paint her likeness and distribute it throughout the kingdom in search of her.

 Arang is eventually found living peacefully in a rural village, already engaged to Domi, a respected community leader.
-Yeogyeong invites Domi to a GO match, first losing intentionally, then proposing a wager: if Domi wins the rematch, the village will be granted independence; if Yeogyeong wins, Arang becomes his.
-Domi loses, but believes Arang will never accept the king.
+Yeogyeong invites Domi to a game of Go, first losing intentionally, then proposing a wager: if Domi wins the rematch, the village will gain independence; if Yeogyeong wins, Arang becomes his.
+Domi loses but believes Arang will never accept the King.

 To protect her, Arang’s maid Bia secretly takes her place and spends the night with Yeogyeong.
-Believing he has claimed Arang’s love, Yeogyeong soon discovers the truth and spirals into rage and self-destruction.
+Believing he has claimed Arang’s love, Yeogyeong later discovers the truth and spirals into rage and self-destruction.

-Meanwhile, believing Domi has died, Arang wanders into Cheonseongdo, an impoverished but idealized utopia.
+Meanwhile, believing Domi to be dead, Arang wanders into Cheonseongdo, an impoverished but idealized utopia.
 There she mourns, scars her face, and veils herself.
 Domi is later revealed to be alive but blinded.
-The two are reunited, choosing each other despite ruin and loss.
+The two are reunited and choose each other despite ruin and loss.

-Yeogyeong, still pursuing the dream version of Arang, kills Hyangsil for allowing her escape and marches with his army.
+Still pursuing the dream version of Arang, Yeogyeong kills Hyangsil for allowing her escape and marches with his army.
 When he finally reaches the lovers, Arang removes her veil and reveals her scarred face.
-The king’s illusion collapses; he lets them go.
+The King’s illusion collapses, and he lets them go.
 At the same moment, Baekje falls to invading forces, and Yeogyeong ends his life, defeated not in war but in longing.

-In the final scene, Arang and Domi depart by boat, moving toward a horizon that may be death, exile, or peace.
-The battlefield fades.
-Yeogyeong’s dream dissolves into silence.
+In the final scene, Arang and Domi depart by boat, moving toward a horizon that may signify death, exile, or peace.
+The battlefield fades, and Yeogyeong’s dream dissolves into silence.

 📅 Production History & Context